-We’re officially into the opening stretch of the 2022 college football season, which means fans across the country have the potential to attend what has become a weekly mainstay of the sport.
+We’re officially into the opening stretch of the 2022 college football season, which means not only can you expect some of the best Maryland sports betting promos, but also fans across the country have the potential to attend what has become a weekly mainstay of the sport.

 That mainstay is ESPN’s "College GameDay," a three-hour showcase from one lucky college campus, complete with elder statesman Lee Corso making his customary head gear pick at the show’s conclusion.